Canid and Reptile Behaviour and Olfaction Lab (Simon Gadbois, PhD)

 We have an unofficial “hierarchy” of functions in the lab, but they do not necessarily follow seniority.

-- Dog sitter: You are present in the lab, but will not interact (e.g., play) with the dogs.
+- Dog sitter: You are present in the lab, but will not interact (e.g., walk, play) with the dogs.
+This is typically pre-certification but with the volunteer waiver form signed.

 - Dog walker: You can interact with the dogs and take them on short walks around campus.